How to conduct interview training for hiring managers

 Even experienced hiring managers can benefit from interview skills training.
 Here’s how to build an effective interview training plan for hiring teams:

-Schedule a meeting with hiring managers and discuss how they approach interviewing.
+Schedule a meeting with hiring managers and discuss the status of the hiring process, as well as how they approach interviewing.
 Give them some pointers on what they can improve.
 Research can give more weight to your recommendations.
 For example, if you want to convince a hiring manager to try structured interviews, you can present them with research that shows that structured interviews are better hiring tools.

 Give hiring managers an interview preparation checklist